richo/zephyros/README.md

 **NOTE:** This auto-updater won't work if you're on version 3.x or 2.x due to [this security fix](https://github.com/sdegutis/zephyros/pull/21).<br>Instead, [click here to download it](https://raw.github.com/sdegutis/zephyros/master/Builds/Zephyros-LATEST.app.tar.gz).

 - HEAD
-    - Adds protocol-level support for Unix sockets
+    - Added protocol-level support for Unix sockets, making it the default
-    - Converts some built-in APIs to use Unix sockets
+    - Converted all built-in APIs (except Clojure) to connect via the unix socket
+        - **NOTE:** if you're using Clojure, change the Preferences to use TCP and restart Zephyros
 - 4.5.2
     - Added 'focus_changed' event to all APIs
     - Now only keeps (or (get-user-default "MAX_LOGS") 1000) logs